CCDA Celebrates National Disability Employment Awareness Month and the ADA 30th Anniversary

-The California Commission on Disability Access is proud to celebrate the 30th anniversary of the Americans with Disabilities Act (ADA).
+The California Commission on Disability Access is proud to celebrate the 75th anniversary of National Disability Employment Awareness Month (NDEAM) and the 30th anniversary of the Americans with Disabilities Act (ADA).

 Since the ADA was signed, we have seen many advances in disability and accessibility awareness.
 Today we have asked commissioners, architects, state and local leaders, businesses, and the disability community the same question:

 "What does the ADA means to you and how you would like to see California progress to become a barrier-free state?"